A Christmas Story: Subsequent screen adaptations and sequels

 The PBS series American Playhouse produced two subsequent television film adaptations featuring the same characters, also with Shepherd narrating: The Star-Crossed Romance of Josephine Cosnowski and Ollie Hopnoodle's Haven of Bliss.
 The latter of these was set in the early 1950s with a now-teenaged Ralphie and his friends and family.
 Shepherd had previously created The Phantom of the Open Hearth and The Great American Fourth of July and Other Disasters for the same network.

 A theatrical sequel involving Ralphie and his family, titled It Runs in the Family, was made in 1994.
 With the exceptions of Tedde Moore as Miss Shields (Ralphie's teacher) and Jean Shepherd as the narrator (the voice of the adult Ralphie), it features an entirely different cast.
 It received a limited release before being retitled My Summer Story for home video and television release.

 A Christmas Story 2 is a direct sequel to the film, which ignores the references and events of My Summer Story and was released direct-to-video in 2012 and directed by Brian Levant.
 It was filmed in New Westminster, British Columbia, Canada.

-Another sequel to the film (which has no relation with A Christmas Story 2), entitled A Christmas Story Christmas, was released in 2022.
+Another sequel to the film, which ignores all previous sequels and is entitled A Christmas Story Christmas, was released in 2022.
 The film is directed by The Christmas Chronicles director Clay Kaytis and written by The Mule writer Nick Schenk (who is also executive producer of the film).
-Peter Billingsley reprised the role from the original film, in addition serving as the film's producer.
+Peter Billingsley reprised his role as Ralphie Parker, in addition serving as the film's producer.
 The film was released via streaming on HBO Max by Warner Bros.
 Discovery Global Streaming & Interactive Entertainment.
 It takes place in the 1970s following an adult Ralphie catching up with his old childhood friends.
 Ian Petrella, Scott Schwartz, R. D. Robb, and Zack Ward reprised their roles of Randy Parker, Flick, Schwartz, and Scut Farkus, respectively.
-Erinn Hayes, River Drosche, and Julianna Layne played Ralphie's wife and his kids while Julie Hagerty played Mrs. Parker in a role originated by Melinda Dillon (who would die less than two months after the film was released) in the original film.
-The film is dedicated to the memory of Darren McGavin (who played Ralphie's Old Man in the original film), who died on February 25, 2006, at the age of 83.
+Erinn Hayes, River Drosche, and Julianna Layne played Ralphie's wife and his kids while Julie Hagerty played Mrs. Parker in a role originated by Melinda Dillon (who would die less than two months after the film was released in 2023) in the original film.
+The film is dedicated to the memory of Darren McGavin (who played "The Old Man" in the original film), who died on February 25, 2006.